Nominalization: Definition, examples, and how to improve your writing

 When to use nominalization in your writing

-Nominalization allows you to group several ideas into one subject.
-This is particularly useful when summarizing a previous sentence.
+1. To condense complex information: It allows you to group several ideas into one subject, which is helpful for summarizing previous points.

-In scientific and legal writing, nominalization removes the “actor” to create a sense of objectivity.
+2. To create a formal or objective tone: In scientific and legal writing, nominalization removes the “actor” to create a sense of clinical objectivity.

 The “zombie nouns” warning: When nominalization goes wrong

-The risks of overuse:
+The risks of overuse

 • Wordiness: It often takes more words to say the same thing.